30 Easy Guitar Songs For Beginners That Actually Sound Great

 YouTube video

-If you’re looking to learn some easy acoustic songs, have a go at Green Day’s Good Riddance.
-An enduring hit for the band, this song’s big sound belies its simplicity; five simple chords are all you need to play this perennial crowd-pleaser: G, Cadd9, D, Em, and C.
+An enduring hit for the band, this song’s big sound belies its simplicity; five simple chords are all you need to play this perennial crowd-pleaser: G, Cadd9, D, Em, and C. If you have a capo, it gets even easier.

 YouTube video